MicrosoftDocs/win32/desktop-src/SecAuthN/decryptmessage--ntlm.md

 # DecryptMessage (NTLM) function

 The **DecryptMessage (NTLM)** function decrypts a message.
-Some packages do not encrypt and decrypt messages but rather perform and check an integrity [*hash*](security.h_gly#-security-hash-gly).
+Some packages do not encrypt and decrypt messages but rather perform and check an integrity [*hash*](https://docs.microsoft.com/en-us/windows/win32/secgloss/h-gly).

 > [!Note]
-> [**EncryptMessage (NTLM)**](encryptmessage--ntlm.md) and **DecryptMessage (NTLM)** can be called at the same time from two different threads in a single Security Support Provider Interface (SSPI) context if one thread is encrypting and the other is decrypting.
+> [**EncryptMessage (NTLM)**](encryptmessage--ntlm.md) and **DecryptMessage (NTLM)** can be called at the same time from two different threads in a single [*security support provider interface*](https://docs.microsoft.com/en-us/windows/win32/secgloss/s-gly) (SSPI) context if one thread is encrypting and the other is decrypting.
 If more than one thread is encrypting, or more than one thread is decrypting, each thread should obtain a unique context.

 ## Syntax